Love & Learn Numerology

 - Transit and Essence cycles

 - Odds and Ends in numerology

-Numerology and The Personal Year, Month, and Day Numbers
+A Course in Numerology - Part 20; The Personal Year, Month, and Day Numbers

 Audio Lecture; The Personal Year number.
 21 Minutes.